Crypto tax prep is a booming business in the US as crypto investments have soared to make it a multi-trillion dollar market.

-Crypto tax prep software has become an absolute necessity for taxpayers around the world.
+Cryptocurrency market is expanding so fast.
+Traders also use DCA with automation tools, different bot services to make high profit.
+Therefore, crypto tax prep software has become an absolute necessity for taxpayers around the world.
 The exchanges’ inability to generate accurate tax reports has led to the growth of such software.
 As technology gets complicated and DeFi and NFTs gain popularity, the taxpayer will need help managing their tax liabilities with a software.

 1. How much crypto do you have to report on taxes?

 Taxpayers must answer a question on Form 1040 if they had any crypto-related transactions during the financial year.
 Crypto exchanges are supposed to file Form 1099-K for clients and send a copy to the IRS as well